In case you missed it:

 -Dry fit for sink placement

--Glue and screw planks to cabinets, one at a time
+-Glue and screw planks to cabinets, one

 -Construction grade adhesive